nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="associate-any-concepts"></a> Concept to concept association important notes

 A concept can only be associated with another concept either with or without revisions, not both.
 A concept cannot be associated to itself, even with different revisions.
-It's worth noting that associations between collections and variables cannot be made through the new association API because these associations require different business rules.
-These existing associations will continue to be made through the existing association API.

 #### <a name="concept-associations"></a> Concept associations